 The ES VICIS Foundation started in 2014 to work against the global mainstream and disbelief, on the goal of reversing the unsustainable rural to urban migration, and, aiming for the movement "Back To Villages", developed an award-winning program "Welcome to my village" for sustainable remigration to rural small villages.
 The ES VICIS model was showcased in 3 Universities and received massive resonance in press and media, response to the “Global Compact for Migration” principles and its measurable impact addresses 9 of the 17 SDG (1-3-4-5-8-10-11-16-17).

-Our next step is to bring the program to scale, with the development technology, an App developed with proven methodologies, to enable sustainable migration.
+Our next step is to bring the program to scale, with the development technology to mangage data efficiently.

 There is a large veil in the goodness of urbanization that hides an unsatisfied demand that has been seeking to channel its voice for years, and cries out for investment in resources to allow the towns to grow and receive people who re-migrate to them to live in community, close to nature.
 Nature to which cities turn their backs since, according to data from UN-Habitat, cities only occupy 2% of the total surface of the planet, but consume 80% of global energy, are responsible for 60% of greenhouse gas emissions and 70% of the waste generated globally.
 Even so, investments of more than 12 zeros in "smart cities" are still being proposed from this area.

 "Rural communities want to and can grow," as Javier Bosio, the mayor of Colonia Belgrano, told the media in 2016.
 "The visibility of the opportunities that this program brought forward brought to our people an impulse that we could not have achieved alone, even in 20 years," he said a few weeks ago in a TV program.